 You play the victim well, my dear, it seems,

-Impugn your fashioned femininity;
+Impugn your tailored femininity—

-Who would believe him, were your silence broken?
+Who would believe him, were your silence broken,

 Yes, if you were to complain of this and that

-Or squeeze a tear and some sad story feign;
+Or squeeze a tear and some sad story feign?

 You’d play that mouse much like a sated cat